Celebrating Age – The Elder Tree

 The region-wide project also celebrates the wealth of experience, knowledge and talent older people bring to communities, especially in the former coalfield areas of Derbyshire, Nottinghamshire, rural parts of Lincolnshire, former steelwork centre Corby and inner-city areas in Leicester.

 Led by Writing East Midlands, the project will be delivered by a consortium which includes Creative People and Places projects First Art and Made in Corby, Leicestershire Partnership NHS Trust, and Museums and Development East Midlands, working with non-arts focussed organisations Age UK, Orders of St John Care Trust and University of the Third Age.

 As part of WEM’s wider interest in evidencing how literature can make social change, The Elder Tree, will evaluate ‘how participating in creative writing activity affect feelings of social isolation and wellbeing in older people’ and inform our, and our partner’s, future work.

 Meet the amazing group of Lead and Shadow Writers who are delivering the project, by clicking here.

+I Remember: Leicester.
 The first Elder Tree residency, in Leicester, concluded in April 2019.
-You can read a little bit about the residency (and download a PDF copy of the I Remember: Leicester publication, by clicking here).
+You can also buy a copy of the published book by clicking here.

 Peter Knott, Area Director, Arts Council England, said: “Taking part in artistic and cultural activities can make a huge difference in the lives of everyone, even more so when people are at greater risk of isolation.
 The Elder Tree invites people to share stories and memories as part of a group, and this a great way to not only stimulate creativity, but to make new friends too.
 This will make a huge difference, helping reduce feelings of loneliness as it brings people and communities together.”